-Latest CSO Figures Paint A 'Very Mixed Picture', Tourism Ireland
+Latest CSO Figures Paint A 'Very Mixed Picture', Says Tourism Ireland

-Yesterday’s figures from the CSO indicate a very mixed picture, Tourism Ireland said, as total overseas visitor numbers increased by 2% in the first half of 2019.
+Yesterday's (Wednesday September 11) figures from the CSO indicate a very mixed picture, Tourism Ireland has said, as total overseas visitor numbers increased by 2% in the first half of 2019.

 Niall Gibbons, CEO of Tourism Ireland, highlighted that revenue growth from overseas visitors in the first half of 2019 was flat against the same period in 2018.

-Gibbons suggested that the figures underline a continuing weak trend which reflects the current market conditions, as weaker demand is becoming a major concern for the remainder of 2019 and beyond.
+Gibbons suggested that the figures underline a continuing weak trend that reflects the current market conditions, as weaker demand is becoming a major concern for the remainder of 2019 and beyond.

 Gibbons referred to Tourism Ireland's €12 million autumn campaign, which is underway in markets across the world to highlight the reasons to visit Ireland for the rest of the year.

-“It aims to take advantage of late booking trends around the world,” he explained, “as there is still plenty of business to play for.”
+He said, "It aims to take advantage of late booking trends around the world as there is still plenty of business to play for.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.